sybrew/the-seo-framework/readme.txt

 	* We added support for post types and taxonomies that do not have rewrite capabilities.
 		* We excluded them in the past because many devs don't know the difference between rewrite and public (looking at you too, Automattic).
 This caused a rich profusion of issues (i.e. users wasting our time with third-party support).
 With WP sitemaps coming (and including non-rewriteable post types and taxonomies), it'll be a common issue, so we can now be complacent about that and revert our rewrite exemption rule.
 Moreover, we now allow full control over post type and taxonomy support.
 So, we'll henceforth support all rewritable post types and taxonomies by default.
 	* The Formats taxonomy (`post_format`) now has `noindex` applied for all new sites.
 Sites that upgrade the plugin to this version won't have this taxonomy deindexed automatically.
+	* Users with the capability `edit_posts` (Contributor) can now set Facebook and Twitter metadata, instead of users with capability `publish_posts` (Author) only; since contributors can be assigned as authors of posts, as well.
 * **Removed:**
 	* The first `<h2>` content is no longer added back in the excerpt of feeds.
 This didn't work anyway when using Gutenberg.
 And the code we wanted to implement to fix that (`/<h2.*?>(.*?)<\/h2>[^>]*?>(?=$content)/`) could take half a second per excerpt to resolve (yes, that's slow.).
 		* This also fixes a bug, where when the first `<h2>` entry of your post contains content exactly matching in the feed's "transformed-to-excerpt"-content, it will no longer be removed from that excerpt.